CanonicalLtd/maas-docs/en/intro-new.md

   networking configuration: static IP addresses on non-VLAN or bonded interfaces.
 Future versions of MAAS will support NIC teaming and VLANs.
 + Post-installation is not available over preseeds, for example:
   `curtin_userdata`.
-Users can customize images they create to deploy with MAAS.
+Users can customise images they create to deploy with MAAS.

 !!!
 Note:
     Currently, ESXi support is provided for [Ubuntu Advantage][advantage]